 Pastor Bob McKnight (92) poses for a portrait in his front yard with one of the bicycles that he has displayed there for sale July 14, 2024 in Herrin, Illinois.
 McKnight is well-known in the Herrin community for repairing and selling bicycles from his property.

-Leo and Sandy Rednour pose for a portrait in what remains of their kitchen May 17, 2025 in Morganfield, Kentucky.
+Sandy Rednour looks up at what remains of the ceiling of her kitchen May 17, 2025 in Morganfield, Kentucky.
 The Rednour's home was damaged in a tornado that struck the area the night before, ripping the roof off their home and throwing it in their backyard.
 They and their family, including their grandson, took shelter in a hallway when the tornado struck.